-The last taxonomic treatment of the subtribe Anthosperminae was in 1986 by Puff., nevertheless, few attempts have been made to resolve the phylogeny and the inter- and infrageneric relationships within the subtribe.
+The last taxonomic treatment of the subtribe Anthosperminae Benth.
+(Rubiaceae, Rubioideae, Anthospermeae) was in 1986 by Puff., nevertheless, few attempts have been made to resolve the phylogeny and the inter- and infrageneric relationships within the subtribe.
 The genera Anthospermum L. (39 species) and Nenax Gaertn.
 (11 species) are considered the most difficult groups to distinguish.
-Anthospermum species are widely distributed in Sub-Saharaan Africa and Madagascar with the highest concentration of taxa in southern Africa, while Nenax species are restricted in southern Africa, south-western Cape Floristic Region.
-The two genera share common morphological and anatomical characters.
+Anthospermum species are widely distributed in Sub-Saharan Africa and Madagascar with the highest concentration of taxa in southern Africa, while Nenax species are restricted to southern Africa, in the south-western Cape Floristic Region.
+The two genera share common morphological and anatomical characters such as the growth form, presence of hairs on the stem, leaf arrangement, presence of petioles, flowers formation, dehiscence and presence of carpophore in fruits. currently combination of characters, woody shrub, needle-like leaves, few-flowered inflorescence and dioecy are considered unique in Nenax.

-The most recent phylogenetic analysis indicated insights into generic relationships within the two genera and the subtribe Anthosperminae.
-The present study focussed on presenting an expanded phylogenetic analysis of Anthospermum, Nenax and other genera within the subtribe, as well as assessing the value of selected morphological and anatomical characters for classification in the subtribe.
-Phylogenetic relationships were analysed using Maximum Parsimony, Maximum Likelihood and Bayesian inference, and a Maximum Clade Credibility tree produced.
+The most recent phylogenetic analysis based on molecular data indicated insights into generic relationships within the two genera and the subtribe

+Anthosperminae.
+The present study focussed on expanding the phylogenetic analysis of Anthospermum, Nenax and other genera within the subtribe, as well as assessing the value of selected morphological and anatomical characters for re-assesing generic circumscriptions.
+Phylogenetic relationships were analysed using Maximum Parsimony, Maximum Likelihood and Bayesian inference, and a Maximum Clade Credibility tree was produced.
 These analyses were based on both nuclear (ITS, ETS) and plastid (trnL-f, rps16, rpl32) datasets.

-Phylogenetic analyses of the combined nuclear and plastid (excluding rpl32) dataset, showed that the tribe Anthospermeae was strongly supported as monophyletic and sister to the tribe Putorieae, however, in the nuclear dataset the tribe Anthospermeae was sister to a paraphyletic clade comprised of members of the tribe

-Putorieae and Rubieae.
-Within the tribe Anthospermeae, Carpacocinae was resolved as sister to the rest of the remaining subtribes.
-A paraphyletic clade was recovered comprising of members of the subtribe Coprosminae and Operculariinae.
+Phylogenetic analyses of the combined nuclear and plastid (excluding rpl32) datasets, showed that the tribe Anthospermeae was strongly supported as monophyletic and sister to the tribe Putorieae, however, in the nuclear dataset the tribe Anthospermeae was sister to a paraphyletic clade comprised of members of the tribes Putorieae and Rubieae.
+Within the tribe Anthospermeae, Carpacocinae was resolved as sister to the remaining subtribes.
+A paraphyletic clade was recovered comprising of members of the subtribes Coprosminae and Operculariinae.
 The subtribe Anthosperminae was strongly recovered as monophyletic, Phyllis L. and Galopina Thunb. formed sister groups to a strongly supported clade comprising of Anthospermum and Nenax species, and Nenax was embedded within Anthospermum.

 Evolutionary patterns of 14 morphological characters within Anthosperminae were investigated by reconstructing these onto the Maximum Clade Credibility tree.

 This emphasized the extreme overlap of characters between Anthospermum and Nenax, and revealed no characters that could be used to define phylogenetic groups within the Anthospermum - Nenax clade.

-This study showed the need to combine the genus Nenax and Anthospermum into one genus, Anthospermum.
-Taxonomic implications of the genera are presented with 49 species recognized including 31 species found in southern Africa.
-A combination of characters, such as small and narrow leaf blade, leaves without distinct petioles, fruits with small calyx lobes and mericarps separating into two with or without a carpophore or indehiscent mericarp without a carpophore, was revealed as important characters to distinguish Anthospermum from other genera.
+This study based on morphological and molecular data showed the need to combine the genus Nenax and Anthospermum into one genus, Anthospermum, with 49 species recognized following an existing published revision.
+The combination of characters, such as small and narrow leaf blade, leaves without distinct petioles, fruits with small calyx lobes and mericarps separating into two with or without a carpophore or indehiscent mericarp without a carpophore, was revealed as important.
 A digital key is also provided for southern Africa species, which includes images illustrating diagnostic characters for identifications and distribution maps.